 Our cable programming services are dependent upon our ability to obtain attractive programming at reasonable rates.
-Although we believe that our relations with our programming suppliers are generally good, the results of our operations could suffer a material adverse effect if we lost key programming contracts because the quality and amount of programming we offer affect the prices we can charge and the attractiveness of our services to subscribers.
+We currently obtain cable programming through the National Cable Television Cooperative, a cable programming buying group of which we are a member.
+We also obtain programming by negotiating programming contracts on our own behalf.
+We do not anticipate entering into long-term programming contracts for a substantial amount of our programming.
+In cases where we do have these contracts, they are generally for a fixed period of time ranging from one to five years and are subject to negotiated renewal.
+We cannot assure you that we will be able to maintain our current programming services or that we will secure these programming rights on commercially acceptable terms.
+We believe that our relations with our programming suppliers are generally good.
+However, our business could suffer a material adverse effect if we lost key programming contracts.
 We also anticipate that the cost of obtaining programming will rise in the future.
 If we were unable to pass on these increases to our customers, these increases could have a material adverse effect on our results of operations.
 For additional information, please refer to the "Business--Programming" section of this prospectus.